Judge temporarily blocks Trump administration from deploying troops in Portland, Oregon

 Generally speaking the president is allowed “a great level of deference” to federalize National Guard troops in situations where regular law enforcement forces are not able to execute the laws of the United States, the judge said, but that has not been the case in Portland.

-Plaintiffs were able to show that the demonstrations at the Portland immigration facility were not significantly violent or disruptive in the days or weeks leading up to the president's order, the judge wrote, and “overall, the protests were small and uneventful.”
+Plaintiffs were able to show that the demonstrations at the immigration building were not significantly violent or disruptive ahead of the president's order, the judge wrote, and “overall, the protests were small and uneventful.”

-The Defense Department had said it was placing 200 members of Oregon’s National Guard under federal control for 60 days to protect federal property at locations where protests are occurring or likely to occur after Trump called the city “war-ravaged.”

-Oregon officials said that description was ludicrous.
-The U.S. Immigration and Customs Enforcement building in the city has recently been the site of nightly protests, which typically drew a couple dozen people in recent weeks before the deployment was announced.
+Oregon Attorney General Dan Rayfield called the ruling “a healthy check on the president.”

+“It reaffirms what we already knew: Portland is not the president’s war-torn fantasy.
+Our city is not ravaged, and there is no rebellion,” Rayfield said in a statement.
+He added: “Members of the Oregon National Guard are not a tool for him to use in his political theater.”

-Trump The Republican president has deployed or threatened to deploy troops in several U.S. cities, particularly ones led by Democrats, including Los Angeles, Washington, Chicago and Memphis.
-Speaking Tuesday to U.S. military leaders in Virginia, the president proposed using cities as training grounds for the armed forces.
+Trump has deployed or threatened to deploy troops in several U.S. cities, particularly ones led by Democrats, including Los Angeles, Washington, Chicago and Memphis.
+Speaking Tuesday to U.S. military leaders in Virginia, he proposed using cities as training grounds for the armed forces.

-Last month a federal judge ruled that Trump’s deployment of some 4,700 National Guard soldiers and Marines in Los Angeles earlier this year was illegal, but he allowed the 300 who remain in the city to stay as long as they do not enforce civilian laws.
+Last month a federal judge ruled that the president's deployment of some 4,700 National Guard soldiers and Marines in Los Angeles this year was illegal, but he allowed the 300 who remain in the city to stay as long as they do not enforce civilian laws.
+The Trump administration appealed, and an appellate panel has put the lower court's block on hold while it moves forward.

-As for Portland, the Defense Department announced that it was placing 200 members of Oregon’s National Guard under federal control for 60 days to protect federal property at locations where protests are occurring or likely to occur.

-That announcement came after Trump called "war-ravaged" in late September, a characterization that Oregon officials called ludicrous while saying they do not need or want federal troops there.

-The U.S. Immigration and Customs Enforcement building in Portland has been the site of nightly protests, and the demonstrations and occasional clashes with law enforcement have been limited to a one-block area in a city that covers about 145 square miles (375 square km) and has about 636,000 residents.
+The Portland protests have been limited to a one-block area in a city that covers about 145 square miles (375 square km) and has about 636,000 residents.

-A handful of immigration and legal advocates often gather at the building during the day.
-At night, recent protests have typically drawn a couple dozen people.

 Trump sent federal officers to Portland over the objections of local and state leaders in 2020 during long-running racial justice protests following George Floyd's killing by Minneapolis police.
 The administration sent hundreds of agents for the stated purpose of protecting the federal courthouse and other federal property from vandalism.